|

 Rising Prevalence of Chronic Diseases

-The increasing burden of chronic diseases in India is a major driver of the medical lasers market, as laser-based treatments are becoming essential for managing conditions in ophthalmology, cardiology, dermatology, and oncology.
+The rising burden of chronic diseases in India drives demand for medical lasers as physicians adopt laser-based treatments to manage conditions in ophthalmology, cardiology, dermatology and oncology.

-As the country undergoes demographic shifts with a rapidly aging population, the demand for advanced medical technologies, including laser systems, is rising significantly.
-According to data from the Longitudinal Ageing Survey in India (LASI) (September 2024), 21% of the elderly population suffers from at least one chronic condition, with a higher prevalence in urban areas (29%) compared to rural areas (17%).
-Hypertension and diabetes alone contribute to 68% of all chronic diseases among the elderly, increasing the risk of complications such as diabetic retinopathy, neuropathy, and cardiovascular disorders—conditions where medical lasers play a crucial therapeutic role.
+India’s aging population continues to expand, increasing demand for advanced medical technologies, including laser systems.
+According to the Longitudinal Ageing Survey in India report released in September 2024, 21% of older adults live with at least one chronic condition.
+Prevalence remains higher in urban areas at 29%, compared with 17% in rural areas.
+Hypertension and diabetes account for 68% of chronic diseases among older adults.
+These conditions raise the risk of complications such as diabetic retinopathy, neuropathy and cardiovascular disorders areas where medical lasers support treatment.

 Growth in Medical Tourism

-India's thriving medical tourism industry is a key driver of the medical lasers market, as international patients seek high-quality yet cost-effective treatments in specialties such as dermatology, ophthalmology, cardiology, and dentistry.
+India’s expanding medical tourism sector fuels demand for medical lasers as international patients seek high-quality, cost-effective care in dermatology, ophthalmology, cardiology and dentistry.

-The country's healthcare sector has gained global recognition due to its world-class hospitals, skilled medical professionals, and advanced treatment options, including laser-based procedures that offer minimally invasive and highly effective solutions.
-According to Ministry of Tourism data (2023), 22.7% of visitors from West Asia traveled to India specifically for medical purposes, highlighting the country's growing reputation as a medical hub.
-Additionally, India welcomes approximately 2 million patients annually from 78 countries, making it one of the top destinations for medical travel.
+The country has earned global recognition for advanced hospitals, skilled physicians and minimally invasive laser procedures.
+Ministry of Tourism data from 2023 show 22.7% of visitors from West Asia traveled to India for medical treatment.
+India also receives about 2 million patients each year from 78 countries, ranking it among leading destinations for medical travel.

 Technological Advancements and Product Innovation